Jacky-0202/SwinUNet-Seg/README.md

 ---
 ### 🔬 Domain Analysis: Why Synapse?

-The ADE20K Experiment
+The ADE20K Experiment:
 Initial experiments were conducted on the ADE20K dataset (Scene Parsing, 150 classes) to evaluate Swin-UNet on complex natural images.
 The pipeline successfully handled .jpg inputs and multi-class masking.

-Strategic Pivot to Medical Imaging
+Strategic Pivot to Medical Imaging:
 While the model performed adequately on natural scenes, our analysis revealed that Swin-UNet's inductive bias—specifically its ability to model global context—is far more effective for anatomical structures which have relatively fixed positions and shapes compared to the high variance of natural scenes.

+Decision:
-Decision: The project focus was shifted to Synapse to maximize the architecture's potential, achieving higher precision with optimized resource utilization.
+The project focus was shifted to Synapse to maximize the architecture's potential, achieving higher precision with optimized resource utilization.

 Note: To switch back to general image training, simply update config.py to point to your .jpg directory and adjust NUM_CLASSES.